 We are very proud to display the IDA Accredited ProgramPLUS logo alongside the name of each Lexercise professional education course.

 Please let us know if you have questions about our education programs or about testing and treatment for dyslexia or other language-processing disorders.
-Or click here if you’d like more information about the Lexercise professional education series.
+Or click here if you’d like to review our Professional Courses.

-Lastly, you might be interested in our partnership with UNC Greensboro’s Communication Sciences and Disorders program to train speech language pathology masters students in the structure of written English.
+Lastly, you might be interested in our partnership with UNC Greensboro’s Communication Sciences and Disorders program to train speech-language pathology masters students in the structure of written English.
+You can read more about it in this blog article.

 Sandie is a speech-language pathologist with more than 30 years of experience in the private practice sector.
 She is Visiting Assistant Professor of Communication Sciences & Disorders at University of North Carolina Greensboro, and founder/owner of the Language & Learning Clinic, PLLC, a private practice in Elkin, NC, and Greensboro, NC, specializing in communication disorders, including disorders of reading and written language.